 Are flying squirrels known to enter homes or yards?

-Flying squirrels often construct nests in ornamental and shade trees on lawns, in barns and sheds, and in attics.
+Flying squirrels build nests out of twigs, bark, feathers, fur, and leaves in abandoned bird nests, dying trees, and woodpecker holes and often construct them in ornamental and shade trees on lawns, in barns and sheds, and in attics.
 They may also take up residence in parks, golf courses, and other areas with constant human activity and sufficient vegetation, though they are seldom seen by people due to their nocturnal habits.

 Do flying squirrels harm people or property?